Close Menu

 Unfortunately, without proper planning and design, living rooms often miss the mark for both aesthetics and functionality.
 Minor oversights can add up to a space that feels cluttered, uncomfortable, or visually unappealing.
 By learning to recognize and remedy common living room design mistakes, you can transform the look, feel, and function of this vital home space.

 In this article, we will explore the top ten living room design errors that compromise style and comfort.
 From poor furniture arrangement to clutter to lack of personalization, we will break down each misstep and provide actionable solutions.
-With a focus on layout, lighting, color, scale, and style, these tips will help you avoid pitfalls and design a stellar living room your family and friends will enjoy.
+With a focus on layout, lighting, color, scale, and style, these tips will help you avoid pitfalls and design a stellar living room that your family and friends will enjoy.

 1. Poor Furniture Arrangement